mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-We'll save our updated reservation in place and return it to our users:
+We'll save our updated `Reservation` in place and return it to our users:
 ```
 try reservation.save()
 try response.setBody(json: reservation.asDictionary())
             .completed(status: .ok)
 ```

-All that's left it to make sure we add our new route to allRoutes:
+All that's left it to make sure we add our new route to `allRoutes`:
 ```
 routes.add(method: .put, uri: "/reservation/{id}", handler: updateReservation)
 ```